 One of the mantras constantly thrown around in MMA is “never leave it in the hands of the judges”.
 The thought behind this is that MMA judges are so bad at their jobs that fighters simply cannot trust them to make even the most obvious calls.

-While that is, perhaps, harsher than it should be, this animosity between fighters and promotional brass against Athletic Commission officials has grown over years and years, giving way to this vitriol.
-While ultimately, the judges make the correct call more than nine out of ten times, they get regularly needled for not being perfect.
-Referees have an even harder job, and also frequently find themselves the brunt of criticism when they do not make perfect decisions in split-second situations, seeing from only one angle.
+While that is, perhaps, harsher than it should be, this animosity between fighters and promotions against Athletic Commission officials has been growing over years and years.
+While the judges make the correct call more than nine out of ten times, they get regularly needled for not being perfect.
+Referees have an even harder job, and also frequently find themselves the brunt of criticism when they do not make optimal decisions in split-second situations.

-While judges and refs are the antagonists of many MMA stories, fighters and fans alike should be grateful.
+Judges and refs have found themselves as the antagonists of many MMA stories, but fighters and fans alike should be grateful.
 They are not nearly as bad as their Olympic counterparts.

-Truly, it is perplexing how consistently something gets botched in what is supposed to be a congregation of the world's best in sports.
+Frankly, it is perplexing how consistently something gets botched in what is supposed to be a congregation of the world's best.
 Every combat sport thus far, including boxing, Judo, and fencing has seen an athlete cheated out of a spot on the podiums.

 The individual athletes' stories tend to be heart-wrenching to read (or write about).
 Knowing that someone's entire life to that point has been dedicated to one goal and having it be for naught through no fault of their own is nothing short of tragic.